Faulty Diverter Valve On Boiler- What is it & How To Fix It?

 When Replacing a Faulty Diverter Valve on Boiler Doesn’t Make Sense

-Boilers about ten years old are not as technologically advanced as new boilers.
+Boilers about ten years old are not as technologically advanced as brand new boilers.
 Moreover, most of them tend to have one issue or another with their diverter valves at their age.
 You will need a certified boiler repairman to check the boiler’s components.

 If the check discovers something majorly wrong with the combi boiler, it might be time to consider a new combi boiler.
 Gratefully, manufacturers of combi boilers tend to offer warranties that last five to ten years, so you shouldn’t have any issues replacing or fixing a faulty diverter valve on a boiler within that period.